JD(U) slams BJP leader for comparing Bihar's law and order situation with Pakistan | Politics

 - India

-The ruling Janata Dal (United) in Bihar on Monday slammed senior BJP leader Sanjay Jaiswal for allegedly comparing the state's law and order situation with Pakistan.
+The ruling Janata Dal (United) in Bihar has slammed senior BJP leader Sanjay Jaiswal for allegedly comparing the state's law and order situation with Pakistan.

+Jaiswal had recently targeted the 'Mahagathbandhan' government in the state and alleged that the ''condition of Bihar has become worse than that of Pakistan''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)